The Watchers on the Wall: Plot

 As they keep watch on the Wall, Jon and Samwell discuss his relationship with Ygritte during his time with the wildlings.
 In the library of Castle Black, Sam and Maester Aemon discuss Gilly, who later arrives at the castle with her baby.
 With a massive forest fire to the north, the brothers continue preparations for battle.
-Sam finds Gilly shelter in the kitchen and promises her not to die.
+Sam finds Gilly shelter in the kitchen and promises her that he will not die.
 Their reunion is cut short by horns signaling that Mance Rayder's army has arrived.

 At a nearby camp, a Thenn warg scouts the Wall using an owl, while Ygritte declares that Jon is hers to kill.
 Ygritte reports that the castle's entrance is undermanned, and Styr orders the attack.
 As Thorne readies the archers, another alarm informs him the castle is being attacked from both sides.
 Thorne leaves Slynt in charge and heads down but Slynt proves incapable and Grenn tricks him into also going to the castle.
 Two giants and a woolly mammoth then attempt to open the outer gate and Jon sends Grenn and others to defend the inner gate.
 At the castle, Thorne is wounded by Tormund.
 Pyp shoots at the wildlings with crossbows while Sam reloads for him, but Pyp is killed by Ygritte.

 Sam ascends the Wall and informs Jon that the courtyard is overrun, and Jon leaves Edd in charge.
 Descending, he leads the remaining Night's Watch, and has his direwolf released.
 Jon kills Styr and is confronted by Ygritte.
-She hesitates and Olly shoots her in the back and as she dies in his arms, they reminisce.
+She hesitates, and Olly shoots her in the back.
+As she dies in Jon's arms, they reminisce.
 Tormund, hit by several arrows, is captured on Jon's orders.
 Above, Edd leads a successful defense and the wildling army withdraws.

 In the morning, Jon tells Sam that he will go north to kill Mance.
 They find Grenn and his men have died killing a giant, and Jon tells Sam to have their bodies burned.
 Jon tells Sam to mind his sword before departing.